Skip to main content Skip to footer

 Key capabilities include:

-• Collaborative features: Enable cross-functional planning
+• Collaborative features: support cross-functional planning and input.

-• Shared boards: Maintain transparency across teams
+• Shared boards: maintain transparency across the sales organization.

 Automate territory and quota management